joee9/cryptanalysis/README.md

 # Cryptoanalysis Software/Encryption-Decryption Algorithms
 For College of the Holy Cross, CSCI 399: Computer Security, Project 1; see project specifications in `p1-questions.pdf`.

+Published 27 February 2022 from a private CSCI399 repository.

 This repository contains three files, each with a different purpose.

 1. `vigenere_knownkey.py` will encrypt and decrypt text using a Vigenere cipher with a specified key.
 Place the file name of the input text (encrypted or decrypted) in `file` in `main()`, present a key, and an output file will be written.
 An example is given in `cipherKnownKey.txt`, with the decrypted file in `cipherKnownKey-decrypt.txt`, given the key "TAGORE".